-A very simple modification for a Baofeng battery.
+A very simple but handy modification for a Baofeng battery.

 I own a few different models of hand helds but always carry a Baofeng with me if I'm out up the hills a walk.
 Baofengs are cheap but under estimated little radios.
 I've compared them to various brands and they compare really well considering the price.
 They do suffer very slightly on the receive side as they tend to get flooded easily but where I use them this isn't a concern.
 Other than that what's not to like for the price?